Antonio Martorell: Painting

 Martorell currently has a workshop in New York City and another one on Calle Salmon (old Calle Comercio) in barrio Playa, Ponce, at a building that dates to 1815 and which he has occupied since 2007.
 Of his breezy workshop at Playa de Ponce and his spiritual connection there he has said "more than Ponceño, I am a Playero...My north now is the South and its wide horizons."

 Martorell was the winner of the Bienal de Arte de San Juan, and has illustrated books of several authors including Alma Rosa Flor, Heraclio Cepeda, Nicholasa Mohr, and Pura Belpré.
 He also illustrated the ABC de Puerto Rico published by Troutman Press.

 Writing

 In the 1980s, Martorell dedicated himself to writing, producing various books.
 As a writer, Martorell has written books such as La piel de la memoria (translated as Memory's Tattoo by Andrew Hurley), and El libro dibujado (The Drawn Book).
 He currently writes a column for Escenario, a section of Puerto Rican newspaper El Vocero.

+Awards

+On 21 March 2023, Martorell was awarded the National Medal of Arts by the president of the United States, Joe Biden.